 PARKING PERMIT.
-Students who withdraw from classes before the fourteenth day of the semester may apply for a refund of the Parking Permit.
-The parking permit must be returned to the Admissions and Records Office or cashier to qualify for the refund.
-At that time, the Admissions and Records Office will void the parking permit, and the refund will be issued to the student less an administrative processing fee.
+Students who withdraw from classes before the thirteenth day of the semester may apply for a refund of the Parking Permit.
+The parking permit must be returned to the Campus Police Office to qualify for the refund.
+At that time, the Campus Police will void the parking permit, and a refund will be posted to the student's account, less an administrative processing fee.